Vlad-Shcherbina/icfpc2017-tbd/punter_setup.md

 # (Copy tbd_python.tar.gz to the host machine somehow)
 ```

-Now revert to the original pristine snapshot, to transplant tbd_python there.
+Now revert the VM to the original pristine snapshot, to transplant tbd_python there.

+Login as punter, password "icfp2017".

 ```
 # (Copy tbd_python.tar.gz to the VM somehow)